 Cynthia A. Zane assumed office as Hilbert College’s president in July 2006 and is serving as the institution’s third president since its founding in 1957.
 A native of Johnstown, Pa., Zane has had a broad career in higher education.
 She previously was chief academic officer and dean of the faculty at the College of Mount St. Joseph in Cincinnati.
 Prior to this, she spent 10 years (1991-2001) at the University of Detroit Mercy where she was dean of the McAuley School of Nursing and also the College of Health Professions, an area for which she was previously associate dean.
 While at her alma mater, Saint Xavier College in Chicago, Zane was on the School of Nursing faculty (1979-91) and was later named assistant dean of continuing studies and director of the institution’s weekend college (1988-91).

-Zane is currently serving on the boards of the Association of Franciscan College and Universities, Commission on Independent Colleges and Universities (CICU), Conference for Mercy Higher Education, Catholic Health System where she chairs the Acute Care Board, and St. Francis High School.
-With respect to the Western New York Higher Education Consortium, she is the chairperson of the Campus Connection Steering Committee and has led the development of a Women’s Leadership Institute to prepare women for senior executive positions in higher education.
+Zane is currently serving on the Boards of the Association of Franciscan Colleges and Universities (Chairperson 2013-14), Catholic Health System, and the Council of Independent Colleges (CIC).
+With respect to CIC, she is serving on the Future of Independent Liberal Arts Colleges steering committee.
 She earned a doctorate in education from Northern Illinois University, a master’s degree in nursing from Rush University, and a bachelor’s degree in nursing from Saint Xavier University.
 Zane is married to Stephen Mazurak, is the proud mother of three grown sons and has a new grandson.